redfactorlabs/concourse-smuggler-resource/README.md

    All commands are *optional*, and if not defined they will execute a dummy operation (Of course you always want to define at least one ;)).

+ * `filter_raw_request`: Filter the smuggler specific config from the verbatin json request passed via `stdin` to the commands.

  * `smuggler_params`: **Optional**.
 List of key-value pairs to pass to all the commands.